Eustachian tube dysfunction

 Eustachian tube dysfunction (ETD) is a disorder where pressure abnormalities in the middle ear result in symptoms.

 Signs and symptoms

 Symptoms include aural fullness, ears popping, a feeling of pressure in the affected ear(s), a feeling that the affected ear(s) is clogged, crackling, ear pain, tinnitus, autophony, and muffled hearing.
+It can also result in vertigo and loss of balance as it can have an effect on the inner ear.